-Blast in northern Syria kills at least 18; cause unclear
+Blast in northern Syria kills at least 36; cause unclear

 - Woman helps man short on cash, finds out he's Keith Urban

+The Observatory said an arms depot in the basement of a building had detonated.
+It said the depot was run by an arms dealer close to the Levant Liberation Committee.

-Meanwhile, Syrian government forces are fighting rebels in Idlib province.
+Meanwhile, Syrian government forces fighting rebels in Idlib province have sent more reinforcements ahead of a potential offensive on the last major rebel stronghold in Syria.

+The pro-government Al-Watan daily said Sunday that huge military reinforcements have reached the outskirts of Idlib province as a preliminary step to launch a wide-scale offensive.

+Quoting military sources, the paper said that troops have reached the northern countryside of the neighboring Hama province as part of military preparations to recapture Idlib province.